joanaBrit/tube-wise/client/README.md

 - Tested in insomnia and in the browser.

 - installed some material ui dependencies
-- Inserted a Navbar file and styled as pretended.
+- Inserted a Navbar file and did some styling.
+- Cleaned the code of the Nav file.
+-

 5. Token Storage:
 -